-Once you have Visual Studio running, you need to check if the proxy library PDF2Excel.Net.dll dependencies have been resolved.
-Look for the Solution Explorer Window in your Visual Studio.
+Once the files have been copied, you need to check if the proxy library PDF2PowerPoint.Net.dll dependencies have been resolved.
+Look for the Solution Explorer Window in your Visual Studio 2007.
 If Solution Explorer is not present, you can open it from the main menu: View -> Solution Explorer.

-Inside Solution Explorer Window, click the arrow-triangle left of "References" to see current project references.
+Inside Solution Explorer Windows, click the arrow-triangle left of "References" to see current project references.